 This price includes all tuition, materials, use of resources and Trinity College moderation fee plus VAT.

 International House Bristol will invoice you for a deposit of £205 once you have accepted an offer of a place on the course.
 Please note that if you cancel your place on the course, the registration fee of £100 is non-refundable.

-For peace of mind we recommend that you take out insurance which covers reimbursement of fees.
-International House Bristol has negotiated an extremely competitive rate for such an insurance with the insurance company Guard.me.
+For peace of mind we recommend you take out insurance which covers reimbursement of fees.
+International House Bristol has negotiated an extremely competitive rate for such insurance with the insurance company Guard.me.

 Shadowing: At any time before or after the course and for any duration by arrangement.
 Cost: £36 per day or part-day.